IntelLabsEurope/infrastructure-repository/README.md

 # Infrastructure Repository

-The infrastructure repository is a tool that provides infrastructure related information collected from OpenStack and OpenDaylight.
+The infrastructure repository is a tool that provides centralized collection and persistence of infrastructure related information available from an infrastructure virtualization and management layer build with open source components including OpenStack and OpenDaylight.
 This subsystem is comprised of three key elements:

 * EPA controller
 * EPA Agent
 * API Middleware

-In the following the procedure to install and configure the tool on Ubuntu Machines.
-The same procedure has been tested on Fedora replacing apt-get with yum.
+The following outlines how to install and configure the tool on Ubuntu machines.
+The same procedure has also been tested on Fedora which requires replacing apt-get with yum.

 ### Prerequisites
-* OpenStack Version depends on the branch used (Branch: OpenStack/Kilo, Branch: OpenStack/Liberty)
+* OpenStack (two versions currently supported Branch: OpenStack/Kilo, Branch: OpenStack/Liberty)
 * OpenDaylight Lithium Release
 * Neo4j Database

 ### EPA Controller
-Collect the information and store them in Neo4j DB.
+This component is responsible for collecting infrastructure information and storing the information in a Neo4j DB.
-Information are collected listening the OpenStack notifications, querying the Openstack DBs and listening the agents notifications queue.
+Infrastructure related information is collected by listening to OpenStack notifications, querying the OpenStack services DBs and from updates received from EPA agents running on compute nodes within a NFVI-PoP.

 ##### Installation
 Install Python Mysql Connector